ABelliqueux/nolibgs_hello_worlds/README.md

 wget http://psx.arthus.net/sdk/Psy-Q/psyq-4.7-converted-full.7z
 ```

-  6. Extract this archive to `[...]pcsx-redux/src/mips/psyq/`, adapting the path  in the command below to the folder you cloned pcsx-redux in :
+  6. Extract this archive to `[...]pcsx-redux/src/mips/psyq/`, adapting the path ( the part after `-o`)  in the command below to the folder you cloned pcsx-redux in :

 ```bash
 7z x -o./src/mips/psyq/ psyq-4.7-converted-full.7z